 Parameter Description Policy type Specifies the communication type the mediation policy is for, for example, SNMPV3.
 Note: For gNMI-based discovery, select the gRPC mediation policy type.
 Policy name The name of the mediation policy Description User-provided description of the policy Use For Discovery Disable this parameter if the communication type is not to be used to discover the NE, for example, if the communication type is for telemetry collection only.
-This parameter does not appear if the policy type cannot be used to discover devices.
+This parameter does not appear if the policy type is used for controller discovery only, that is, the policy cannot be used to discover devices.